Why was Israel forced to change its song entry for Eurovision?

 How has Israel’s song changed?

 The original song included lines such as “Writers of the history/Stand with me,” “I’m still wet from this October rain/October rain,” “There’s no air left to breathe” and “They were all good children, each one of them.”
-These were deemed by Eurovision organisers to be too politically charged and a none-too-subtle reference to the Hamas assault, during which 1,139 Israelis were killed.
+These were deemed by Eurovision organisers to be too politically charged and a none-too-subtle reference to the Hamas assault on Israeli military outposts and surrounding villages, during which 1,139 people were killed.

 At first, Israeli public broadcaster Kan, which is responsible for choosing the country’s entry, refused to accept the EBU’s ruling.
 But after Israeli President Isaac Herzog intervened, Kan dropped its opposition.